lauraangeja/open-field-DLC-pipeline/README.md

 - Distance Travelled
 - Mean Velocity
 - Resting Time

 of the mouse for the duration of the open field experiment.
 You can also obtain these measurements for specific time periods of the test.

+NOTE: [DLC_Output_Analysis](https://github.com/lauraangeja/open-field_DLCpipeline_MJD/blob/main/DLC_Output_Analysis.ipynb) and the auxiliary file ([Aux_functions_output_analysis](https://github.com/lauraangeja/open-field_DLCpipeline_MJD/blob/main/Aux_functions_output_analisys.ipynb)) must be in the same folder.